FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 ### MongoDB

 In order to store our saved notes indefinitely, we need a database.
 Most of the courses taught at the University of Helsinki use relational databases.
-In this course we will use [MongoDB](https://www.mongodb.com/) which is a so-called [document database](https://en.wikipedia.org/wiki/Document-oriented_database).
+In most parts of this course we will use [MongoDB](https://www.mongodb.com/) which is a so-called [document database](https://en.wikipedia.org/wiki/Document-oriented_database).

+The reason for using using Mongo as the database is it's lower complexity with respect to a relational database.
+[The part 13](https://fullstackopen.com/en/part13) of the course shows how to build node.js backends that use a relational database.

 Document databases differ from relational databases in how they organize data as well as the query languages they support.
 Document databases are usually categorized under the [NoSQL](https://en.wikipedia.org/wiki/NoSQL) umbrella term.